An operator learning perspective on parameter-to-observable maps: Statistical theory for regression of linear function-to-scalar maps

-We need a relatively strong assumption about the Karhunen--Lo\`eve (KL) expansion of the training data distribution $\nu$ to obtain high probability error bounds. \begin{assumption}[strongly-subgaussian training data] The input training data distribution $\nu$ is a centered Borel probability measure on $H$ with KL expansion
+Assumption~\ref{ass:data_end_to_end} provides fine-grained control of the second moments of the data and prior distributions.
+Next, we impose a slightly strong assumption about the tails of the Karhunen--Lo\`eve (KL) expansion of the training data distribution $\nu$~\eqref{eqn:linear_data_center_and_cov} in order to obtain high probability error bounds. \begin{assumption}[strongly-subgaussian training data] The input training data distribution $\nu$ is a centered Borel probability measure on $H$ with KL expansion

 where the eigenvalues $\{\sigma_j\}_{j\in\N}$ of $\Cov(\nu)=\Sigma$ are nonincreasing and the $\{z_j\}_{j\in\N}$ are zero mean, unit variance, independent random variables that satisfy\footnote{See Appendix~\ref{appx:proofs_linear_sub} for the definition of subgaussian random variables and their norms $\norm{\slot}_{\psi_2}$.}